 I have been working at Swan Christian College for nine years, starting in the Junior Campus as Chaplain in 2008 and moving into the Senior Campus as the Senior School Counsellor in 2010.
 In my role I speak to a range of different age groups, covering an array of different matters, from small friendship issues to larger social and emotional issues.
 I often choose to run small groups as a way addressing a social or emotional problem commonly shared by students, for example, grief from a loss of parent or divorce, social & emotional regulation, or girl friendship problems.

 Mostly I work one on one with students and have introduced into my work various counselling techniques such as sand play, art therapy, cognitive behavioural and strength base therapy.
 Students can self refer or teachers and parents can refer students.
 According to the age of students, levels of confidentiality may differ, students and parents are both made aware of these before counselling or discussions begin.

 I have a passion and a desire to help and encourage people to live life to their full potential and to empower them into building and restoring rightful relationships with God and those around them.

 Senior School Chaplain - Rachel Thyer

-2014 is my third year as Chaplain in the Swan Christian College Senior School.
+2017 is my sixth year as Chaplain in the Swan Christian College Senior School.
 As Chaplain I meet with Senior School students both individually and in small groups to discuss a variety of issues and topics, including social and emotional issues.
 I meet with students on a self-referral basis or at the request of a teacher or parent.
 I offer support to students and refer on to counsellors and other pastoral care members where appropriate.

 The Chaplaincy Project is partially funded by the Australian Government Department of Education under the School Chaplaincy and Student Welfare Program.